radhamadhabdalai/MiLan/Chapter-8/README.md

-# Om Sree Sree hanumate Namoh
+# Om Sree Sree Hanumate Namoh

-#This folder contains some trending applications in machine learning doamin.
+#This folder contains some trending applications in machine learning domain.

-The basic software needed for this
+The basic softwares needed for these applications
-# The softwares required for this application

 1. Python 3.x
 2. Numpy Library
 3. Pandas Library
 4. Scikit-Learn

-Besides these other software reqiorements are suggeseted as follows
+Besides these other software requirements are suggeseted as follows

 1. Stock market prediction